 Come to Hyderabad and not try Hyderabadi Biryani, then your trip is incomplete.
 It is one of the most famous Dishes of India.
 This Biryani is extraordinary because of the usage of saffron and coconut.
 There are 2 types of Biryani served here- Pakki and Kacchi.

-Pakki(cooked) is made from the cooking of Basmati rice and meat separately and then layering is done and Kacchi(raw) made from the raw marinated chicken or lamb placed between the layers of rice.
+Pakki(cooked) is made from the cooking of Basmati rice and meat separately and then layering is done and Kacchi(raw) is made from the raw marinated chicken or lamb placed between the layers of rice.
 They are infused with loads of fried onions and some dry fruits.

 2. Lucknowi Biryani, Uttar Pradesh